minalmmm/LLM-Project-Building-a-News-Research-Tool/README.md

-# 📊 Equity Research News Summarizer
+# 📊 Equity Research News Tool

 ## 🚀 Project Overview
-The **Equity Research News Summarizer** is an AI-powered web application built with **Streamlit**, **NewsAPI**, and **Hugging Face Transformers**.
+The **Equity Research News Tool** is an AI-powered web application built with **Streamlit**, **NewsAPI**, and **Hugging Face Transformers**.
 It enables users to fetch the latest news articles on a given topic and generates a concise summary using an AI text-generation model.

 ---